murali3633/auto-file-sorter/README.md

    ```

 3. Place files in the target folder → script will create subfolders (`PDFs`, `Images`, `Docs`, etc.) and move files accordingly.

 ---

+## 🛠️ How It Works

+1. The script scans all files inside the selected folder.
+2. It checks each file’s **extension** (e.g., `.pdf`, `.jpg`, `.docx`).
+3. Based on the extension, it decides the **category** (PDFs, Images, Docs, etc.).
+4. If the target category folder does not exist, it is created automatically.
+5. The file is then **moved** into the correct folder using Python’s `shutil.move()`.
+6. If a file doesn’t match any category, it is moved into the **Others** folder.

+This ensures your folder stays clean and organized automatically.

+---